ably77/istio-ambient-argocd-quickstart/gke-quickstart/README.md

 EOF
 ```

-Deploy the `istio-cni` helm chart using Argo CD
+Deploy the `istio-cni` helm chart using Argo CD.
+For GKE installs, set the `cni.cniBinDir` to `/home/kubernetes/bin`

 ```bash
 kubectl apply -f- <<EOF